Your basket is currently empty!

 Methylene Blue: A Brief History

-You’ve possibly heard of methylene blue, a centuries-old compound initially used as a dye, but its history in medicine may surprise you.
+You may have heard of methylene blue, a centuries-old compound originally used as a dye, but its history in medicine may surprise you.

-Blue’s dates back to the late 19th century, when it was first synthesised by Heinrich Caro, a German chemist.
+Blue’s discovery dates back to the late 19th century, when a German chemist, Heinrich Caro, first synthesized it.

 Its vibrant colour properties made it a popular choice in the textile industry.

-Methylene blue’s industrial applications extended beyond just colouration.
+Methylene blue’s industrial applications extend beyond just colouration.

-Early toxicology studies showed it had unique properties, leading to its use in biology and medicine.
+Early toxicology studies showed its unique properties, leading to its use in biology and medicine.

 Yet, it wasn’t all rosy.